Frequently Asked Questions

 What does it mean when you say photographs in five of your six categories may not be "enhanced or altered"?

 Minor adjustments, including the removal of sensor dust or scratches on scans of negatives, dodging and burning, sharpening, contrast, toning, slight color adjustment and conversion to grayscale are acceptable for all categories.
-The addition and subtraction of objects and/or people is not permitted except in the Altered Images category.
-If the judges determine that a photographer has altered his or her photo, they reserve the right to move the photo to Altered Images or to disqualify it.
+The addition and subtraction of objects and/or people is not permitted except in the Artistic Images category.
+If the judges determine that a photographer has altered his or her photo, they reserve the right to move the photo to Artistic Images or to disqualify it.
 Image composites including HDR and stitched panoramas will be judged as Altered Images.

 When submitting a photograph, you will have an opportunity to describe any adjustments made to the image.
 Please be as descriptive as possible.
-This information will allow the judges to decide if your photograph is best considered in Altered Images or one of the other categories.
+This information will allow the judges to decide if your photograph is best considered in Artistic Images or one of the other categories.

 Do you accept black-and-white photographs?

 Yes.
 Also, color photographs converted to grayscale are acceptable in all categories; however, please make sure that any additional adjustments you make to the image abide by the rules concerning enhancing or altering photographs.

 What size should my digital image be for uploading with the online entry form?

 In order to be displayed in our online gallery without being stretched or distorted, photographs must be submitted in .jpeg, .jpg or .gif format, edited for web in sRGB color space, at least 2,000 pixels wide and no larger than 10 MB.
 Photo contest images are judged on computer screens, which have a maximum resolution of 72dpi.